itouzigithub/ixiu/README.md

 # ixiu

 > A simple H5 generator based on Vue.js and Vue-router, build with Vue-cli

-> We use less as css processor and
+> Use less as css pre-processor and font-awesome as icon-font

 ## Docs you may need